TylorS/typed/apps/website/content/guides/fx-services-and-lifetime.md

 `provideContext` and `provideService` reuse existing instances; the caller keeps ownership of them.
 They do not acquire or finalize those instances. `provideServiceEffect` runs a construction Effect before the source starts; if it requires Scope, that requirement remains for the caller.

+For application-wide setup, compose the running work with `Fx.drainLayer` and supply its dependencies through `Layer.provide`.
+A single Layer graph gives the setup one owning Scope and allows shared dependency builds.
+Repeated `Fx.provide` boundaries each build and own their own Layers; use them when independent subscription lifetimes are intended.
+The [linked routing application](/explore/routing-routes-matchers-and-navigation) shows the Layer form.

 ## Trace a second observer before choosing sharing